DnD 5e - The Aasimar Handbook

 Aasimars are the go-to option for players who want to play a character with clear celestial influence.
 Originally presented in the Dungeon Master's Guide as an example of designing a race, the finalized version which appears in Volo's Guide to Monsters is much different from both the version in the DMG and aasimar in previous editions of the game.
 The final version is exciting and has a lot to offer both in terms of flavor and in terms of mechanics.

-Aasimar get three subraces to choose from.
+Aasimar get three subraces to choose from, plus the DMG variant.
 While it's never explicitly stated, it's implied that the Protector and Scourge are intended to be good-aligned, while the fallen is intended to be evil-aligned.
-From a more mechanical perspective, the three provide a different ability score increase and signature ability, making each viable in slightly different sets of builds and classes.
+From a more mechanical perspective, the three subraces provide a different ability score increase and transformation, making each viable in slightly different sets of builds and classes.

 The Fallen Aasimar's Strength bonus and their Necrotic Shroud ability work fine for the Barbarian, but the Aasimar's other subraces and the core racial traits do very little for the Barbarian.